teambikenetic/www.teambikenetic.com/README.md

 ##### 2021

-This year, we are looking forward to some return to normalization.
-Registration is open!
-Check out our virtual event, ['We Should Go For a Bike Ride' Challenge](https://www.bikereg.com/wsgfabr) this summer from May 15th through July 18!
+- This year, we are looking forward to some return to normalization.
+CX season is looking promising!

+- Check out our virtual event, ['We Should Go For a Bike Ride' Challenge](https://www.bikereg.com/wsgfabr) this summer from May 15th through July 18!

+- We are also participating in Phoenix Bikes Raise + Ride: Sizzling Summer Century again this year, check out our [fundraising page](https://www.pledgereg.com/3933/t/teambikenetic).

 ##### Past events